Localization for Chern-Simons on Circle Bundles via Loop Groups

-In the sequel paper, we will explore the quantization of the Caloron BF theory.
-We expect to find that the 2d TQFT should be explicitly computable in terms of a pair of pants decomposition of the base $\Sigma$, along with the extra data of the degree of the circle bundle over each component.
-Furthermore, since we constructed the BF theory using bundle gerbe techniques, there are a lot more tools available for us to investigate it.
+In this final section we lay out some brief informal comments about how other well known results about Chern-Simons theory on circle bundles can be rephrased in the Caloron picture.
+We will discuss the canonical quantization of the Caloron theory.
+Furthermore, since we constructed the theory using bundle gerbe techniques, there are a lot more tools available for us to investigate it.
 Namely, bundle gerbe modules and their (twisted) K-theory c.f \cite{Bouwknegt:2002}.
 This will give us a new understanding of the $\mathrm{CS/WZW}$ correspondence in this 2-dimensional setting.
 We will introduce a certain class of $D$-branes in our 2d theory following Fuchs-Nikolaus-Schweigert-Waldorf \cite{Fuchs:2010}, and show $\gauge_Q$ invariance of the action in the presence of certain boundary $D$-brane terms.
-The branes we will consider will carry representations of the loop group at level $k$, in close correspondence to the symmetric D-branes of WZW theory that wrap quantized conjugacy classes in $G$.
+The branes we will consider will carry representations of the loop group at level $k$, in close analogy to the symmetric D-branes of WZW theory that wrap quantized conjugacy classes in $G$.

 It is also worthwhile to note that topological gauge theories with gauge groups of the form $\BT \ltimes L\gauge$, where $\gauge$ is the gauge group of some ordinary finite dimensional gauge theory have been considered in \cite{Baulieu:1998}\footnote{We thank V. Pestun for bringing this reference to the author's attention}.
 In these theories the expectation values of observables are shown to compute certain $K$-theoretic intersections on the corresponding classical moduli space.
 It would be interesting to see if this has connections with our work.